Universes

 let delta : set = inject delta_big

-We can now prove both delta `mem` delta
+We can now prove both delta `mem` delta and delta `not_mem`

-axiom that breaks the universe
+delta, using the unsound inj_proj axiom that breaks the universe

-system, and derive False
+system, and derive False.

 let x_in_delta_x_not_in_delta (x:set) (mem_x_delta:mem x delta)